linrongbin16/commons.nvim/docs/install.md

 # Install

-!> Embedding source code to project is the recommend way to install this library, both [LuaRocks](https://luarocks.org/) and Neovim plugin managers cannot guarantee they handle the version confliction issue correctly, which brings potential exceptions in runtime.
+!> Embedding source code is the recommend way to install this library, both [LuaRocks](https://luarocks.org/) and Neovim plugin managers cannot guarantee they handle the version confliction issue correctly, which brings potential exceptions in runtime.
 See below.

 ## The Version Confliction Issue